 If You Live in the City of Los Angeles

-Beginning on February 1, 2024, landlords are permitted to raise rents for LARSO units by up to 4%, plus an additional 1% if the landlord pays for gas and 1% if they pay for electricity.
+Between July 1, 2024, through June 30, 2025, landlords are permitted to raise rents for LARSO units by up to 4% every 12 months, plus an additional 1% if the landlord pays for gas and 1% if they pay for electricity.

 If your landlord is attempting to raise your rent beyond the legal allowable maximum, you can file a complaint with the Los Angeles Housing Department by clicking here.